NCAR/climate-primer-water/doc/ch5_attribution.rst

     |image_intro_popout_weather1|

     **A weather prediction, or forecast,** describes the near-term likelihood of a weather event such as a specific occurrence of rain or snow and/or the expected change in temperature.
-A weather forecast, for example, might read, "colder with a 70% chance of snow this afternoon."
+A weather forecast, for example, might read "colder with a 70% chance of snow this afternoon."

     **A climate prediction,** on the other hand, might call for below-average precipitation and near-average temperature over the next 30 days.`